-Britain's Boulter into Birmingham quarter-finals
+Boulter into Birmingham quarters but Dart out

 Boulter has struggled with illness and injury over the past three years and is just returning from a leg injury she sustained in March.

+She has been given a wildcard into the main draw at Wimbledon, which starts on 27 June, and is finding some good form just in time.

-"I've worked so hard the past few weeks with my injury," she said in her on-court interview.
+"I've worked so hard the past few weeks with my injury," said Boulter in her on-court interview.

 "It kind of makes it feel worthwhile - and all the tough moments that I went through, and pushing through, really got me through today.
 I'm really happy to be in the quarter-finals and am looking forward to another good match."